 Teacher-Led Small Group: The GATE program is a teacher-led small group program.
 The teacher provides the instruction to a small group (up to six students) with similar needs.
 The teacher presents the scripted lesson and guides the students through each step.

-Multilingual learners have the option of doing the Read Naturally Live (RNL) or Read Naturally Encore in Spanish (Levels 1.0–5.6).
+Multilingual learners have the option of doing the Read Naturally Live--Español (Levels 1.0-5.6) or Read Naturally Encore--Spanish Series (Levels 1.0–4.5).
 Many teachers use the Spanish series of RNL or Encore programs with Spanish-speaking readers who need to improve fluency in Spanish before learning to read English as a new language.
-Others will use the programs in conjunction with its English equivalent, with students who are learning to read in a new language, having the student complete the story steps in their native language first in order to gain an understanding of the story content and vocabulary, before working through the same story steps in the new language.
+Others use the programs in conjunction with its English equivalent with students who are learning to read in a new language, having the student complete the story steps in their native language first to gain an understanding of the story content and vocabulary, before working through the same story steps in the new language.

-Alternatively, both Read Naturally Live and Read Naturally Encore provide the option of having a student listen to (or read along with) the story in Spanish to build background knowledge and understanding of vocabulary, within the English Sequenced series, levels 1.0–4.5.
+Alternatively, specific levels of both Read Naturally Live (levels 1.0–5.6) and Read Naturally Encore (levels 1.0–4.5) provide the option of having a student listen to (or read along with) the story in Spanish to build background knowledge and understanding of vocabulary within the English Sequenced series.
 In Read Naturally Live, the teacher can select the story option “Spanish Read Along.”
 The student will view the Spanish text and listen to (or read along with) the story in Spanish prior to doing the Read Along step in English.
-In Read Naturally Encore, the student can be directed to listen to the CD track with the story in Spanish prior to doing the Read Along step in English.
+In Read Naturally Encore, the student can be directed to listen to the CD track with the story in Spanish prior to doing the Read Along step in English levels.

 In the English versions of Read Naturally Live and Read Naturally Encore, the student only listens to (or reads along with) the story in Spanish to gain an understanding of the story content and vocabulary before doing the Read Along step.
 The rest of the steps are completed in English.